Abstract Submission Guidelines

 Submission of abstracts & guidelines

-bstracts must be submitted not later than
+Abstracts must be submitted not later than

-15 August 2021 (Extended) Closed. by filling in the on-line abstract submission form. available Abstracts received after that deadline will not be accepted.
+30 April 2023 10 May 2023 (extended!). by filling in the on-line abstract submission form. available Abstracts received after that deadline will not be accepted.

 For every accepted abstract is required for at least one of the authors to be pre-registered.
 Authors are exclusively responsible for the submission of their presentation according to the abstract submission guidelines and for submitting their abstract in due time according to the abstract submission deadline.